 The Sennheiser PXC 550 II delivers substantial, delicious lows.
 There’s also a mesmerizing and energetic bass impact that adds a sense of weight to the lows.
 As a result, most rock and hip-hop and electronic tracks sound fantastic when played through this headphone.
 But with that in mind, I have to admit that the low end never really detracted from other genres like jazz, classical, or pop.
 All in all, this feels like a fantastic low end – and maybe the best I have heard yet in a consumer headphone at this price.

 In the mids, the PXC 550 II shows off some strong detail.
-There’s also a good sense of fidelity – so that no matter what I throw at this headphone, vocals and instrumentation here always appear refreshingly clear and accurate.
+There’s also a good sense of fidelity – no matter what I throw at this headphone, vocals and instrumentation here always appear refreshingly clear and accurate.
 And while not so different that it will incite panic among the original 550’s fans, the sound has changed, too.
 Presentation and a sense of nuance feel upgraded from the original sound, giving the 550 II the impression of a sharper, more contrasting headphone – and thus capable of a more realistic sound.

-Brazen and beautiful in their detail, the highs like the lows feel a bit emphasized.
+Brazen and beautiful in their detail, the highs, like the lows, feel a bit emphasized.
 However, thanks to that exceptional Sennheiser engineering, the sound never becomes too harsh or uncontrolled.
 Again, like the mids, the highs exhibit a certain clarity that shows through on any track.
 While almost obscene in its level of precision, this resolving sound still sounds subdued or slack enough to work well with older recordings, or lower-res tracks in my testing repertoire.

 Roomy and relatively airy, the PXC 550 II exhibits an enlightening sense of depth.
-Spacially, the sound may feel just a tiny bit cramped.
+Spatially, the sound may feel just a tiny bit cramped.
 And this isn’t so much my first impression as something I’ve arrived at after thorough listening.
 To be honest, most listeners are going to swoon over a soundstage this open in a pair of ANC headphones.

-Anc tech will block out every iota of distraction The ANC on the Sennheiser PXC 550 II feels upgraded from the ANC on the original model.
+ANC tech will block out every iota of distraction The ANC on the Sennheiser PXC 550 II feels upgraded from the ANC on the original model.
 It’s more expansive, with a greater blanketing effect, allowing you to hear your music better, without the odd distractions.